Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Factions and Societies/The Myriad.md

 Twenty years ago, the Myriad established satellite cells in the distant lands of Tal’Dorei and [[Marquet]].
 Since their headquarters in [[Wildemount]] was destroyed, some have suggested sending agents across the oceans to reinforce their foreign operatives.
 If the network can quickly regain its former strength, there will eventually be little chance of stopping the spread of its power and influence.

-In the supposed absence of the Myriad, the [[Tribes of Shadycreek Run]] have begun to push into the empire to stake their claim in Myriad territory.
+In the supposed absence of the Myriad, the [[Tribes of Shadycreek Run]] have begun to push into the [[Dwendalian Empire|empire]] to stake their claim in Myriad territory.
 The leaders of the Myriad watch from the shadows and plot ways to conscript (or, if necessary, to destroy) the prideful families of [[Shadycreek Run]].

 ## Figures of Interest